-- The Fundraising Regulator and the Institute of Fundraising have produced a 2 page ‘bite-sized’ guidance briefing on what GDPR is.
+- We've worked closely with the Chartered Institute of Fundraising (CIoF) to produce a two page ‘bite-sized’ guidance briefing on what GDPR is.

-- ‘GDPR at a glance’ is a detailed infographic covering basic need-to-know information, produced by the Institute of Fundraising and the Small Charities Coalition.
+- ‘GDPR at a glance’ is a detailed infographic covering basic need-to-know information, produced by the CIoF and the Small Charities Coalition.

 - The ICO has a short guide to understanding who and what information GDPR applies to.